 The truth is, we are not responsible for how we “make” others feel.
 We are the only ones who can assign meaning to our interactions with others.
 We always have a choice in how we perceive and react to life’s situations.

 That does not mean being intentionally mean, but it does mean not holding back in ways that our own needs or feelings are ignored or pushed down or unacknowledged for the sole sake of protecting the other person or out of fear for what reaction speaking the truth might bring forth.

 When we hold our voice, we also give away our power.
 When we shy away from situations or avoid confrontation out of fear, we give away our power.
 The way to reclaim it is not simply by turning the tables and overpowering them right back.

-Instead, the empowerment comes from a place within, a place that lets go of all the times in the past that similar, yet, different scenario has played out in our lives and embracing the lesson that is being presented in the very moment.
-Empowerment comes from allowing your authentic self to shine through, without fear and without attachment to the outcome of the issue at hand.
+Instead, the empowerment comes from a place within, a place that lets go of all the times in the past that similar yet, a different scenario has played out in our lives and embracing the lesson that is being presented in the very moment.
+Empowerment comes from allowing your authentic self to shine through without fear and without attachment to the outcome of the issue at hand.